refayathaque/glowing-engine/blog-posts/api-in-gcp-with-tf/text.md

   - Runs ONLY the part of our Terraform code that provisions the Artifact Registry repository, this resource is in the `artifact_registry.tf`.
 It's important to note here that Terraform themselves frown upon this practice of using `terraform apply -target` to provision **select** resources, but until we can find a better approach for Docker container image provisioning to Cloud Run we will maintain this approach.
   - Builds our Docker Node.js container image and pushes it to Artifact Registry repository created in the previous step.
 - At this point, the bash script above executed all commands successfully, you will have provisioned the Artifact Registry repository and pushed the Node.js container image into it.
 Therefore we are now ready to provision all remaining infrastructure, especially the Cloud Run service which needed the container image to be available from Artifact Registry.
-- Enable app that links Google Cloud to GitHub for Continuous Delivery with Cloud Build to work, Terraform will not be able to provision the Cloud Build resource without you having done this first.
+- Enable the app that links Google Cloud to GitHub for Continuous Delivery with Cloud Build to work, Terraform will not be able to provision the Cloud Build resource without you having done this first.
+  - screenshot1

 Paragraph 8 (Infra part 2) Provisioning Google Cloud infrastructure with Terraform